Bamantara-EEPISAT/serialport-emulator/README.md

 Before transmitting or receiving data, you need to generate a CSV file containing telemetry data for emulation.

-1. In the parent directory, navigate to the `telemetry_generator` folder.
+1. In the parent directory, look for the `telemetry_generator` python script.
 2. Run the Python script `telemetry_generator.py` to generate the `telemetry_data.csv` file, which contains mock telemetry data.

 #### To generate the telemetry data, run: